 “While I was at COD, I first submitted garments to a show and was able to share my work with my colleagues.
 It’s such a wonderful feeling when you see your creation in a fashion show!” she said.
 “Soon after, I completed an internship with Supreme Novelty Fabrics in Chicago, where I learned about different textiles and was inspired to create fusion garments.
 I then participated in two other design competitions through Supreme Novelty Fabrics, and each time my confidence grew in showcasing my work, and I was able to improve on my sewing techniques and my designs.”

-“I want to create Indian garments with American contemporary influences along with American contemporary garments with Indian influences,” she said.
-“I feel that every woman is always looking for something unique and different to wear that can express herself in a positive way.
-I hope to have my own boutique based in Chicago, a city that is not given enough credit as a center for fashion.”
+“I am creating Indian garments with American contemporary influences along with American contemporary garments with Indian influences,” she said.
+“I feel that every woman is always looking for something unique and different to wear that can express herself in a positive way.”

 Jain is thankful to College of DuPage for providing the opportunity to pursue her dream and allowing her to study with instructors who are well-established in the field.